Selecting a word of the year helps give you a purpose and structure. In 2018, my word is tradition.

 - Look at your wedding photos and read over your vows including any readings that were shared in your ceremony

-- Make the whole week lead up a celebration with the Anniversary Countdown
+- Make the whole week lead up a celebration with a personally designed countdown to the event

-- Artiversary- Commemorate the date by purchasing some art.
+- Celebrate your Artiversary- Commemorate the date by purchasing some art.
 Every time you look at it you will remember the event and also the experience of selecting the art to purchase

 - Have a pancake breakfast